 Administrative appeals are thoroughly reviewed by an attorney in OIP, who examines the entire process connected with the handling of the request, including reviewing the sufficiency of the search and the rationale for any withholdings that were made.
 The attorney will have all of the files pertaining to the initial request and will make an independent determination whether the component has properly handled the request.

-The FOIA provides that appeal determinations be made within twenty business days.
+The FOIA provides that appeal determinations should be made within 20 business days.
 After completion of its review, OIP will advise the requester of its determination.
 OIP may affirm the component's action in full, in which case it will identify the reason why the component's action was proper.
 Alternatively, it may affirm part of the component's action, but otherwise "remand" the request in part for the component to take some further action.
 Under some circumstances, it may remand the entire request to the component for further action.
-When a case is remanded, requesters will have an opportunity to appeal again to OIP if they are dissatisfied in any respect with the component's action on remand.
+After a case is remanded, requesters will have an opportunity to appeal again to OIP if they are dissatisfied in any respect with the component's action on remand.